llolic/LawHub/doc/sprint 1/sprint1.md

 3. Data: Make a table to store the registered student’s username, email, and hashed password.

-#### As a non-registered recruiter, I want to register as a recruiter so that I can post quizzes.

-_Tasks:_

-1. Presentation: User should be able to enter username, password (need to verify twice), and email (verify twice), etc. 5 text fields for the above information, and a submit button.

-2. Application: Verify that password entries match, hash+salt password and store with corresponding username in database.
-Initialize a blank student profile and send a 200 OK response.
-Send an error response if the username already exists.

-3. Data: Make a table to store the registered recruiter’s username, email, and hashed password.

 #### As a registered user, I want to login, so I can access my profile.

 _Tasks:_